TheFern2/ZeroMQ-IPC-Demo/README.md

 This is a demo showing IPC communication using [zeromq](https://zeromq.org/)

-The client is the dotnet core console application, zeromq supports tons of languages.
+The server is the dotnet core console application, but it can be any language, zeromq supports tons of languages.

 # Requirements